As per the labor law, we are mandated to drop women employees home after 8 pm in the BPO/IT sector.

 From India, Chennai

 If anyone voluntarily decides not to use the transport and security provided by you, then you are not liable for the consequences.
-However, it often happens in case of an incident, the authorities will be t your throat.
-The situation then is not "innocent till proved guilty".
-It is presumed guilty till rebutted.
+However, it often happens that in the case of an incident, the authorities will be at your throat.
+The situation then is not "innocent till proven guilty."
+It is presumed guilty until rebutted.

-So, you need to have proper documentation at your end and systems intended to ensure that the rules are followed and that they can't be bent to someone narrow agenda.
+So, you need to have proper documentation at your end and systems intended to ensure that the rules are followed and that they can't be bent to serve someone's narrow agenda.

-- anyone not wanting to use company transport as they have their own car, must give it in writing to the HR head.
+- Anyone not wanting to use company transport as they have their own car must give it in writing to the HR head.
 Details of their transport must be provided.
-Security must be informed to allow that vehicle to come into the campus and parked at a safe place.
-If its parked outside, see if a security guard can accompany the female employee to the car and record safe start.
-(There will be other considerations depending on ground reality)
+Security must be informed to allow that vehicle to come into the campus and be parked at a safe place.
+If it's parked outside, see if a security guard can accompany the female employee to the car and record a safe start.
+(There will be other considerations depending on the ground reality.)

-- it's very important to have a system to ensure that hr or operations is not encouraging or coercing someone to take private transport for logistic reasons or due to budgetary constraints (eg one person in a director, not enough sears in car / bus).
+- It's very important to have a system to ensure that HR or operations are not encouraging or coercing someone to take private transport for logistic reasons or due to budgetary constraints (e.g., one person in a director, not enough seats in the car/bus).

-- in case anyone is leaving with someone else (employee or outsider) on one occasion, you must have a system.
-Perhaps a mail to hr and security head, copy kept to be signed out at gate and then filed.
-Or if you have an intranet based system with access to security, use that.
-That person must sign a gate register and provide details of vehicle and pick up person to security when leaving
+- In case anyone is leaving with someone else (employee or outsider) on one occasion, you must have a system.
+Perhaps send an email to HR and security head, keep a copy to be signed out at the gate, and then filed.
+Or if you have an intranet-based system with access to security, use that.
+That person must sign a gate register and provide details of the vehicle and the pick-up person to security when leaving.

-Again, the above us example of what you may want to do
+Again, the above is an example of what you may want to do.

-Basically you need proof that you have done your due diligence and the employee wanted to do it her way.
+Basically, you need proof that you have done your due diligence and that the employee wanted to do it her way.

 From India, Mumbai